Cycling Waipio Road

 Downhill traffic must yield at the steepest sections to uphill traffic.

-It is the steepest road in the world (that is longer than 400 yards):
+Waipio is the steepest road in the world:

-This road could not be ridden if it were wet (and it is often wet in these parts) - you must get out of the saddle on several 30%+ sections of the road and if the road were wet, there would just be no way to maintain traction on the rear wheel.
+This road could not be ridden if it were wet (and it is often wet in these parts).
+It is necessary to get out of the saddle on several 30%+ sections, and if the road were wet, there would just be no way to maintain traction on the rear wheel.

 Made it. 👍👍